Our Programs

 General Distribution

-300-period kits are created monthly and distributed in collaboration with more than 50 community organizations.
+Period kits are created monthly and distributed in collaboration with more than 130 community organizations.

-Access to period kits is available 24/7 at four locations across Santa Fe.
+Access to period kits is available 24/7 at five locations across Santa Fe and Española.
+Distributing over 500-period kits every month…

 Reusable Period Products